Jake Carter (singer)

-Jake Carter (born Jacob Carter; 11 August 1998) is a singer and the winner of series 2 of the Irish television dance competition Dancing with the Stars.
+Jacob Carter (born 11 August 1998) is a singer and the winner of series 2 of the Irish television dance competition Dancing with the Stars.
 He is the younger brother of country music singer Nathan Carter.

 Career

 In 2017, Carter burst on to the Irish music scene after a performance on The Late Late Show with Ryan Tubridy, performing his first single, "Trouble".
 The single accompanied with a music video received a lot of air play on Irish country music radio stations and reached number one on the Irish Country Music iTunes chart.

 He followed up "Trouble" with an EP titled Three Things.